Referral for Services

 • Assist with time management and study skills.

-• Provide follow-along supports.
+• Provide follow-along support.

 • Provide support and guidance, to Individuals enrolled in educational programs and required training, that lead to gainful employment, in the job or career of the Individual’s choice.